IBM/Ionic-MFP-App/README.md

 * Install Android SDK Platform 23 (or higher)
   - Launch Android Studio.
   - Click on *Configure* -> *SDK Manager*
+  - Make a note of the `Android SDK Location`.
   - Under *SDK Platforms*, select *Android 6.0 (Marshmallow) API Level 23* or higher.
 Click *Apply* and then click *OK*.
 This will install Android SDK Platform on your machine.
 * Edit `IonicMobileApp/config.xml` and specify the API level in `android-targetSdkVersion` as shown below.